W3rni0/HacktivityCon_CTF_2020/readme.md

 ![](assets//images//bite_1.png)

-the site is about binary units, a possible clue for the exploit we need to use, it's seems we can search the site or navigate to other pages, by looking at the url we can see that it uses a parameter called page for picking which resource to display, so the format is:
+the site is about binary units, a possible clue for the exploit we need to use, it seems we can search the site or navigate to other pages, by looking at the url we can see that it uses a parameter called page for picking the resource to display, so the format is:

 `http://jh2i.com:50010/index.php?page=<resource>`

-we possibly have a local file inclusion vulnerability (LFI), as I explained in my writeup for nahamCon CTF:
+we possibly have a local file inclusion vulnerability (LFI) here, as I explained in my writeup for nahamCon CTF:

 >  PHP allows the inclusion of files from the server as parameters in order to extend the functionality of the script or to use code from other files, but if the script is not sanitizing the input as needed (filtering out sensitive files) an attacker can include any arbitrary file on the web server or at least use what's not filtered to his advantage

-let's first try including the PHP file itself, this will create some kind of a loop where the file included again and again and will probably cause the browser to crash...but it's a good indicator that we have an LFI vulnerability, navigating to `/index.php?page=index.php` gives us:
+Let's first try to include the PHP file itself, this will create some kind of a loop where this file is included again and again and will probably cause the browser to crash...but it's a good indicator that we have an LFI vulnerability without forcing us to use directory traversal, navigating to `/index.php?page=index.php` gives us:

 ![](assets//images//bite_2.png)

-index.php.php? it's seems that the PHP file includes a resource with a name  matching the parameter given appended to .php, lets try `/index.php?page=index` :
+index.php.php? it's seems that the PHP file includes a resource with a name matching the parameter given appended with .php, lets try `/index.php?page=index` :

 ![](assets//images//bite_3.png)

-It worked! so we know that we have an LFI vulnerability where the parameter given is appended to a php extension, appending a string to the parameter's value is a common defense mechanism against arbitrary file inclusion as we are now limited only to a small scope of files, hopefully only files that are safe to display, but there are ways to go around this.\
+It worked! so we know that we have an LFI vulnerability where the parameter given is appended to a php extension, appending a string to the user input is a common defense mechanism against arbitrary file inclusion as we are limited only to a small scope of files, hopefully only ones that are safe to display, but there are several ways to go around this.\
-In older versions of PHP by adding a null byte at the end of the parameter we can terminate the parameter's string, a null byte or null character is a character with the code `\x00`, this character signifies the end of a string in C and as such strings in C are often called null-terminated strings, because PHP uses C functions for filesystem related operations adding a null byte in the parameter will cause the C function to only consider the string before the null byte.
+In older versions of PHP by adding a null byte at the end of the parameter we can terminate the string, a null byte or null character is a character with an hex code of `\x00`, this character signifies the end of a string in C and as such strings in C are often called null-terminated strings, because PHP uses C functions for filesystem related operations adding a null byte in the parameter will cause the C function to only consider the string before the null byte.

-with that in mind let's check if we can use a null byte to display an arbitrary file, to mix things we'll try to include `/etc/passwd`, this file exists in all linux servers and is commonly accessible by all the users in the system (web applications running are considered as users in linux) as such it's common to display the content of this file in order to prove access to a server (as proof of concept), we can represent a null byte in url encoding using `%00`, navigating to `/index.php?page=/etc/passwd%00` gives us:
+With that in mind let's check if we can use a null byte to display an arbitrary file, to mix things we'll try to include `/etc/passwd`, this file exists in all linux servers and is commonly accessible by all the users in the system (web applications are considered as users in linux), as such it's common to display the content of this file in order to prove access to a server or an exploit (proof of concept), we can represent a null byte in url encoding using `%00`, navigating to `/index.php?page=/etc/passwd%00` gives us:

 ![](assets//images//bite_4.png)

 We can use null bytes!...but where is the flag located?\
-At this point I tried a lot of possible locations until I discovered that the flag is located in the root directory in a file called `file.txt` by navigating to `/index.php?page=/flag.txt%00` we get the flag:
+At this point I tried a lot of possible locations for the flag until I discovered that it's located in the root directory in a file called `file.txt` navigating to `/index.php?page=/flag.txt%00` gives us the flag:

 ![](assets//images//bite_5.png)